mynaparrot/plugNmeet-install/README.md

 ## Requirements

-You'll need a clean Ubuntu server with a **public IP address**.
+You'll need a clean Ubuntu or Debian server with a **public IP address**.
 If you have a firewall, the following ports must be
 opened:

 ```